Everything you need to know about tomato seeds

 How do I prune tomato plants for better yield?

-What are the common pests for tomato plants and how can I manage them?
+What are the common pests for tomato plants?

-How do I know when my tomatoes are ready to harvest?
+How do I know when tomatoes are ready to harvest?

 Can I plant tomato seeds directly in the garden?